scifigurmeet/Modern_Agentic_AI/Day_1.md

 - [ ] I opened a Colab notebook and ran my first cell
 - [ ] I downloaded the Telco Churn dataset into Colab
+- [ ] I can explain in one sentence what this dataset is about and why the company cares about churn
+- [ ] I know what the four column groups are (who they are, what they bought, how they pay, did they leave)
+- [ ] I can describe a high-risk customer without using a model (new, month-to-month, fiber, electronic check, no add-ons)
 - [ ] I understand what a model, a feature, and a target are
 - [ ] I fixed the `TotalCharges` problem and understood why it happened
 - [ ] I can explain the 73% baseline and why it's my honesty anchor